solariachip/solariachip.github.io/_posts/2023-3-20-Happiness.md

 > "The world is vast and our own powers are limited.
 If all our happiness is bound up entirely in our personal circumstances it is difficult not to demand of life more than it has to give.
 And to demand too much is the surest way of getting even less than is possible.
 The man who can forget his worries by means of a genuine interest in, say, the Council of Trent, or the life history of stars, will find that, when he returns from his excursion into the impersonal world, he has acquired a poise and calm which enable him to deal with his worries in the best way, and he will in the meantime have experienced a genuine even if temporary happiness."

 Throughout the course of my life, I have developed a great affinity for independent sports, reading, participating in cultural events, appreciating and making art, enjoying music, fashion, traveling, engaging in introspective discussions, and now, hopefully, writing... to name a few.
-I notice a similarity that these arouse the "flow" state that nurture my happiness and should succeedingly keep me busy enough to drive away the dark times.
+I notice a similarity that these induce the "flow" state that made the hours slip away easily like falling sand.

-Being busy, and "having no time for hobbies" is a common contemporary mishap that is not necessarily the answer to happiness.
+Being busy, and simply having no "free time" is a common contemporary mishap that is not necessarily the answer to happiness.
+It is also inherently untrue.
+We all have the same amount of time.
+And despite busying my mind, I still felt sad at times.
 I often returned to the question of the nature of human suffering.

 I exchanged some of my well-loved books with an acquantaince who introduced me to Zen Buddhist master Thich Nhat Hanh, who beautifully delivers the message of mindfulness and inner peace.
 In [*Peace is Every Step*](https://www.randomhousebooks.com/books/74752/), Nhat Hanh reflects:
 > “Suffering is not enough.
 Life is both dreadful and wonderful...
 How can I smile when I am filled with so much sorrow?
 It is natural--you need to smile to your sorrow because you are more than your sorrow.”